ome/omero-documentation/training/managingYourData.rst

 This will bring you a tree view to browse high content screening data in a hierarchy of screens and wells.
 Double clicking on the image will present the grid view of the wells, where individual images for the wells can be accessed.

-..Comment(Screenshot 3: NOTE I will need permission to import Screening data in order to show this).
+..
+COMMENT:Screenshot 3: NOTE I will need permission to import Screening data in order to show this.

 Attachments